elcritch/sigils/README.md

 > Signals and slots is a language construct introduced in Qt for communication between objects which makes it easy to implement the observer pattern while avoiding boilerplate code.
 The concept is that GUI widgets, and other objects, can send signals containing event information which can be received by other objects using special member functions known as slots.
 This is similar to C/C++ function pointers, but the signal/slot system ensures the type-correctness of callback arguments.
 > - Wikipedia

 Note that this implementation shares many or most of the limitations you'd see in Qt's implementation.
-Sigils currently only has basic multi-threading, but I hope to expand support over time.
+Sigils also includes a message-passing threading model; see `docs/threading.md` for the detailed architecture and safety notes.

 ## Basics

-Only objects inheriting from `Agent` can recieve signals.
+Only objects inheriting from `Agent` can receive signals.
 Slots must take an `Agent` object as the first argument.
 The rest of the arguments must match that of the `signal` you wish to connect a slot to.

+For threaded usage, prefer `AgentActor` (it extends `Agent` with a mailbox and lock for thread-safe subscription updates). `AgentActor` is required by `moveToThread` and by the proxy-based cross-thread APIs.

-You need to wrap procs with a `slot` to setup the proc to support recieving signals.
+You need to wrap procs with a `slot` to set up the proc to support receiving signals.
 The proc can still be used as a normal function though.
 Signals use the proc syntax but don't have a implementation.
 They just provide the type checking and naming for the signal.

 Connecting signals and slots is accomplished using `connect`.
 Note that `connect` is idempotent, meaning that you can call it on the same objects the multiple times without ill effect.